jacobdensford/jacobdensford.com/fell/running-the-game.md

 Most OSR-compatible spell lists should work with *Fell* with minimal conversion, such as the [Magic-User Spells](https://oldschoolessentials.necroticgnome.com/srd/index.php/Magic-User_Spells) and [Cleric Spells](https://oldschoolessentials.necroticgnome.com/srd/index.php/Cleric_Spells) from [Old-School Essentials](https://oldschoolessentials.necroticgnome.com/srd/index.php/Main_Page).

-If a spell causes harm, follow the damage guidelines above.
+If a spell causes harm or healing, follow the damage guidelines above.

 If a spell requires a save, it's a contest.

-If the spell uses levels, half the spell's level is added to the DN to cast the spell.
+If a spell uses levels, half the spell's level is added to the DN to cast the spell.
 This rule only applies when the spell's level is greater than one fourth the caster's Will.